pydicom/pydicom/doc/guides/user/base_element.rst

            :class:`~dataelem.DataElement` instances, and so on...

-The value of sequence elements is a :class:`~sequence.Sequence` instance, which wraps a Python :class:`list<list>`.
+The value of sequence elements is a :class:`~sequence.Sequence` instance, which acts like a Python :class:`list`.
 Items in the sequence are referenced by number, beginning at index ``0`` as per Python convention::

   >>> ds.BeamSequence[0].BeamName